 We were wrong on both counts.

-The trip was supposed to last two and a half days, but by the time it's done, it'll likely have been over a week.
+The trip was supposed to last two and a half days, but by the time it's done it'll likely have been over a week.
 The airports remain shut down or inaccessible, and the roads leading into and out of Leap of Faith are mostly underwater, so we couldn't get to them even if they were operational.
-We remain effectively stranded on an island in southeast Texas, just about an hour north of the Houston docks my dad worked so long.
+We remain effectively stranded on an island in Southeast Texas, just about an hour north of the Houston docks my dad worked so long.
 When I first sat down to write this, we were without power, so I typed on my phone while charging in the car.
 Power has since been restored, and with it running water, which comes from a well via electric pump.
 It has rained relentlessly for the better part of four days, and we came close to running out of food before making it to a grocery store down the road Wednesday.

 As you are now well aware, that soon-to-be tropical storm my brother texted about got a name, Harvey, and then a few upgrades, first to a category one hurricane, then two, three, and four.
 We sat at New York's LaGuardia Airport together watching the news roll in on our phones, wondering aloud whether we were dumb as hell for attempting the trip.
 We decided to board the plane and take our own leap.

 After all, Harvey was supposed to make landfall hundreds of miles south of our parents' place.
-We had no idea—though some did —it would dump trillions of gallons of water on Texas before it was done, end the lives of at least 22 people, send tens of thousands to seek shelter, or that cops, emergency workers and the National Guard would need to rescue upward of 10,000 more.
+We had no idea—though some did —it would dump trillions of gallons of water on Texas before it was done, end the lives of at least 22 people, send tens of thousands to seek shelter, or that cops, emergency workers and the National Guard would need to rescue upwards of 10,000 more.
 Nor did we have any clue it would shape up as the most expensive storm in the history of a state that's dealt with its unfair share of them.

 I was born and raised on the north side of Houston, and have lived through countless tropical storms, hurricanes, depressions, and torrential downpours, enough that these weather events often barely registered.
 None of them could've prepared me for the slow-churning nightmare of Harvey.
 "This one's different," as my dad said Sunday afternoon when the power first went out and water kept falling out of the sky in sheets.

 Harvey marks the second hurricane we've lived through together under the same roof, 34 years apart.
 I was nine and remember vividly how terrifying Hurricane Alicia was.
 The winds howled, the house shook and swelled.
 My mom had me and Sean sleep on the floor in their room just in case a tree fell on the house.
-Water seeped in, and we pulled up the carpets.
+Water seeped in and we pulled up the carpets.
 It was violent and fast.
 Once we got through that first night, though, it was mostly over.
 We walked the neighborhood after things calmed and looked at down branches and toppled brick walls of some old buildings.
 It was intense but quick, like a hard punch in the mouth.

 I was at a house party when Tropical Storm Allison began raging, in 2001.
 The place was packed.
 No one there was at all concerned about the wind and water outside.
-That is, until a late-comer stopped the music and warned, "If your car is on the street, I'd suggest moving it onto the lawn.
+That is, until a late comer stopped the music and warned, "If your car is on the street, I'd suggest moving it onto the lawn.
 It's starting to flood."
 The water rose up to the party's doorstep, and most who attended slept there that night, walking home hungover in waist high water the following day.
 That, too, was scary but swift.

 By contrast, Harvey—in Coldspring at least—has been slow and steady.
 It lost its Category 4 status relatively quickly after making landfall, and then just squatted over Houston, covering an area of Texas that would stretch from New York City to Boston if it were laid out east.
 I'd already moved away by the time Ike and Rita came around, but watched in dread as CNN reported from both, and dutifully checked Facebook statues of my many friends on the Third Coast.
 Despite the damage on the news, most of them remained unscathed.
 They've not been so lucky with Harvey.